 - Seven studies examined how counseling affected testing and surveillance choices among unaffected family members of Lynch syndrome patients.
 About half of relatives received counseling, and 95% of these chose MMR gene mutation testing.
-Among those positive for MMR gene mutations, uptake of colonoscopic surveillance beginning at age 20–25 years was high at 53–100%.
+Among those positive for MMR gene mutations, uptake of colonoscopic surveillance beginning at age 20 to 25 years was high at 53 to 100%.

 - One long-term, nonrandomized controlled study and one cohort study of Lynch syndrome family members found significant reductions in colorectal cancer among those who followed recommended colonic surveillance vs. those who did not.